-Principal Investigator:

-Department:

-Project Title:

-Office Phone: Home Phone:

-Requested Start Date of New Project (leave blank if renewal):

-Lay Summary: Using terminology appropriate for a high school student, BRIEFLY state the general relevance or purpos research. se of your
+Principal Investigator: Department: Project Title: Office Phone: Home Phone: Requested Start Date of New Project (leave blank if renewal): Lay Summary: Using terminology appropriate for a high school student, BRIEFLY state the general relevance or purpose of your research.
 BRIEFLY state how this research might benefit humans, animals, or society.
 Provide a BRIEF description of the procedures that you will be using that involve animals.